canonical/brand-store-documentation/docs/explanation/snapd-interface-connections.rst

    if they are not the **Publisher** of or    a **Collaborator** on the snap in question.

 #.
-A store support portal ticket can be created to request auto-connection for
+A store support portal ticket can be created to request
-   super-privileged interfaces (e.g. `snapd-control <https://snapcraft.io/docs/snapd-control-interface>`_
-   or `system-files <https://snapcraft.io/docs/system-files-interface>`_).
+   auto-connection for super-privileged interfaces (e.g. `snapd-control <https://snapcraft.io/docs/snapd-control-interface>`_ or `system-files <https://snapcraft.io/docs/system-files-interface>`_).
-   Please work with your Field Engineer when you create your first such ticket, so as to ensure you provide all the required details.
+   Work with your Field Engineer when you create your first such ticket, so as to ensure you provide all the required details.
 See :doc:`/how-to/support-tickets`.

-As there's some manual review required for these tickets, please file them as early as possible, as requests to expedite these requests are generally frowned upon.
+As there's some manual review required for these tickets, file them as early as possible, as requests to expedite these requests are generally frowned upon.